KRVPerera/CodeQualityChecker/README.md

 `make runNoOp` will make the program without optimization and run

 ## What is faster ?
-A simple C++ question try answering this question and using simulator you will may get surprised.
+A simple C++ question.
+Try answering this question on your own.
+Then use the simulator.
+You may get surprised.
 ##### pattern 1
     result = ds.find(x)
     if (result) {